josephdsbr/serverless-lambda-s3/readme.md

 ### `Deploying the project`

 As it's a Serverless project, most of the job is already done.
 You just have to run the script `npm run deploy`.
-Then you can use, for example, the AWS CloudWatch to have access to the logs whenever a new image is uploaded in the configurated bucked and path.
+Then you can use, for example, the AWS CloudWatch to have access to the logs whenever a new image is uploaded in the configurated bucket and path.

 ## Tecnologies